 The bear argument While criminal transactions are made with all kinds of currencies, critics argue that bitcoin and cryptocurrencies make them even easier.
 Government officials worry that cryptocurrencies are enabling dark web purchases, money laundering, and other illegal activity.
 In 2021, Secretary of the Treasury Janet Yellen said cryptocurrencies are used "mainly for illicit financing."

 The bull argument Advocates cite statistics that show cryptocurrency is mostly used for legal transactions.
-According to research from CipherTrace, a Mastercard cybersecurity subsidiary, illegal transactions made up less than 0.5% of all bitcoin transactions in 2020.
-This is echoed in a report by former CIA Acting Director Michael Morell, which concludes that criminal bitcoin usage "is certainly not higher than it is in the traditional banking system and is most likely less."
+For example, a report3 by former CIA Acting Director Michael Morell, which concludes that criminal bitcoin usage "is certainly not higher than it is in the traditional banking system and is most likely less."

 Another argument in bitcoin's favor is that its public record can make illegal activity easier to spot.
 As digital forensics departments get better at tracking blockchain transactions, criminals may find it increasingly difficult to use cryptocurrencies.